Netflix lost the best picture battle, but its war with Hollywood is just getting started

 "It doesn't really matter that 'Roma' didn't win best picture," said Tom Rogers, the former chief executive of the digital video recorder company TiVo.
 "Netflix has unleashed the power of a new business model that will be with us for a long time."

-In the aftermath of awards season, film executives will be forced to confront the same headaches that have plagued them in recent years.
-A growing number of consumers are ditching conventional multiplexes for the comfort of their living rooms, and old-line studios could soon be forced to trim the "window" between a movie's run in theaters and its appearance on digital platforms.
+In the aftermath of awards season, film executives will be forced to confront the same headaches that have plagued them since the ascent of streaming services.
+A growing number of consumers, hooked on the ease and convenience of on-demand video, are ditching conventional multiplexes for the comfort of their living rooms, and old-line studios could soon be forced to trim the "window" between a movie's run in theaters and its appearance on digital platforms.

-The streaming upstarts are also luring away top talent, such as legendary filmmaker Martin Scorsese, director of the upcoming Netflix film "The Irishman."
-In a telling move, Netflix ran a teaser trailer for the hotly-anticipated mob drama during the Oscars telecast on Sunday night.
-Netflix's television division, meanwhile, has poached elite television producers including Ryan Murphy and Shonda Rhimes.
+Netflix is also luring away top talent, such as Guillermo del Toro, Noah Baumbach, Dee Rees, Michael Bay, and legendary filmmaker Martin Scorsese, director of the upcoming Netflix project "The Irishman."
+In a telling move, Netflix ran a teaser trailer for Scorsese's big-budget mob drama during the Oscars telecast on Sunday night.
+Netflix's television division, meanwhile, has poached elite producers including Ryan Murphy and Shonda Rhimes.

 It's only a matter of time before a digital-first movie claims the best picture prize at the Oscars, Rich Greenfield, an analyst at strategy firm BTIG Research, recently told Bloomberg.
 "This is an inflection point for the industry, showing you where the world is going," he said.